 Cryptocurrency is a different story.
 The account balance for this feature is $10.

 Stash is an investment platform for beginners that focuses on two critical components if you are looking for financial freedom.
 These two components are saving and investing.

 This company provides affordable investment options, online banking accounts, automated saving services, and much more on its platform.

 Like SoFi Invest, Stash does not charge a commission on the stocks and ETFs that it offers.
 While this is true, let's not forget about the monthly fee.
 Since Stash charges its users a monthly fee, the company is making its money monthly as opposed to each time a transaction occurs.

-Stash's Free Education section on its website is full of informational articles about the stock market, money, and timely market news that you should be aware of as an investor.
+Stash also has a free education portal that is full of informational articles about the stock market, money, and timely market news that you should be aware of as an investor.

 From articles on how the stock market works to more complex information on retirement planning, the information is very easy to understand and should help you make better investment decisions.

 In addition to a personal brokerage account, Stash also offers retirement accounts that you can access with the Stash Growth account.